radixdlt/radix-engine-toolkit-go/README.md

 # Radix Engine Toolkit Go binding
-Repository contains Go package with [Radix Engine Toolkit](https://github.com/radixdlt/radix-engine-toolkit) project Go language binding using Uniffi library.
+Repository contains the Go package with [Radix Engine Toolkit](https://github.com/radixdlt/radix-engine-toolkit) project Go language binding using Uniffi library.

 ## How to use
 ### Prerequisites